celestron3226/Phoenix_LC/README.md

 4. Train and predict (`phoenix/training/`).
 Convert the hand-modified labels into tiles, fine-tune the U-Net from the Chesapeake encoder, and run city-wide prediction clipped to the Phoenix boundary.
-5. Experiments (`phoenix/experiments/`).
-Encoder-initialization and
-   coordinate/patch-size ablations, plus the hybrid and Plan-B alternatives.

 ## Data

 The raw inputs are not distributed with this repository (they are large and publicly available at the source):

-- NAIP 0.3 m 4-band (RGBN) imagery for the Phoenix quads.
+- NAIP 0.3 m 4-band (RGBN) imagery for the City of Phoenix (https://earthexplorer.usgs.gov/).
-- USGS 3DEP LiDAR (LAZ) for the same area.
+- USGS 3DEP LiDAR (LAZ) for the same area (https://apps.nationalmap.gov/lidar explorer/#/).
 - The Phoenix Council District boundary shapefile.
 - Microsoft Building Footprints, road centerlines, and wetland polygons (used only to seed built-surface and water labels during labeling).

-All rasters are handled in EPSG:3857.

 ## Configuring paths